England expects that every man will do his duty: Signals during the battle

-As the British fleet closed with the opposing combined fleets of France and Spain, Lord Nelson signalled all the necessary battle instructions to his ships.
-Aware of the momentousness of events to come, Lord Nelson felt that something extra was required.
+As the British fleet closed with the opposing combined fleets of France and Spain, Nelson signalled all the necessary battle instructions to his ships.
+Aware of the momentousness of events to come, Nelson felt that something extra was required.
 He instructed his signal officer, Lieutenant John Pasco, to signal to the fleet, as quickly as possible, the message "England confides [i.e. is confident] that every man will do his duty."
 Pasco suggested to Nelson that expects be substituted for confides, since the former word was in the signal book, whereas confides would have to be spelt out letter-by-letter.
 Nelson agreed to the change (even though it produced a less trusting impression):

 Thus, at around 11:45 a.m. on 21 October 1805, the signal was sent.
 The exact time the signal was sent is not known (one account puts it as early as 10:30), as the message was repeated throughout the fleet, but Pasco puts it at "about a quarter to noon" and logs from other ships of the line also put it close to this time.

 The signal was relayed using the numeric flag code known as the "Telegraphic Signals of Marine Vocabulary", devised in 1800 by Rear Admiral Sir Home Popham, and based on the signal books created earlier by Admiral Lord Howe.
 This code assigned the digits 0 to 9 to ten signal flags, which were used in combination.
 Code numbers 1–25 represented letters of the alphabet (omitting J and with V=20 before U=21); higher numbers were assigned meanings by a code book.